I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hbapiwmi/ns-hbapiwmi-_sm_removetarget_in.md

 A worldwide name (WWN) that specifies the SAS domain worldwide name of the local port.

-`HbaPortWWN`
+`AllTargets`

-A worldwide name (WWN) that indicates the local port that should be removed from the list of ports whose events are reported to the WMI client.
+The scope of the target events that stop reporting.
+If this member is zero, the WMI provider client stops reporting events that are associated with the port that is indicated by DiscoveredPortWWN.
+If this member is nonzero, the WMI provider stops reporting events that are associated with any target.

 ## Remarks
 The WMI tool suite generates a declaration of the SM_RemoveTarget_IN structure in <i>Hbapiwmi.h</i> when it compiles the MS_SM_EventControl WMI class.